accounts-js/docs/src/pages/docs/cookbook/meteor.md

 Note that if there method is called without an authenticated use in the client side, the `user` and `userId` will return `null` values - so you should check it inside your method.
-If the user specified a token but it's not valid - the method/pulication will fail with the JSAccounts error.
+If the user specified a token but it's not valid - the method/pulication will fail with the accounts-js error.